-Of course, these aren’t things you can control and this is exactly why car seat manufacturers give you these dates.
-It provides an idea of how long the seat will last and around the time you should start looking for a new one.
+These aren’t things you can control, which is why car seat manufacturers give you an expiration date.
+It provides an idea of how long the seat will last and when you should start looking for a new one.

 2. Regular Wear and Tear

 Let’s face it: car seats really take a beating.
-Kids are messy and spills are inevitable no matter how “strict” your rule is about food and drinks in the car.
-Crumbs and fluids like drool or juice can cause the seat’s webbing to deteriorate over time (source).
+Kids are messy, and spills are inevitable no matter how “strict” your rule is about food and drinks in the car.
+Crumbs and fluids like drool or juice can cause the seat’s webbing to deteriorate over time (2).

-To get the most out of your child’s car seat, make sure to regularly clean and maintain it.
-Personally, we make a habit to clean out our family car once a week.
-During this time, we clean the car seat padding as well.
+To get the most out of your child’s car seat, ensure you regularly clean and maintain it.
+We make a habit of cleaning out our vehicles once a week.
+During this time, we also clean the car seat padding.

-If there’s a spill, we always make a point to wipe it up right away, but the seat still needs a good, regular clean.
-Here are the steps we go through to keep the car seat clean:
+If there’s a spill, we always try to wipe it right away, but the seat still needs a good, regular clean.
+Here are the steps we go through to keep our car seat clean:

-- Remove the seat from the car: This may seem like a hassle, but it’s the only way to make sure the entire area is clean.
+- Remove the seat from the car: This may seem like a hassle, but it’s the only way to ensure the entire area is clean.

-- Remove seat padding: This gets thrown in the washer during weekly laundry duty.
-Read your car seat’s manual to ensure that machine washing is permitted.
+- Remove seat padding: We throw ours in the washer during weekly laundry duty.
+Read your car seat’s manual to ensure yours is machine washable.

 - Wipe down the seat: We use mild soap, water, and a washcloth.
-This just assures we pick up any stray crumbs or sticky residue.
+This ensures we pick up any stray crumbs or sticky residue.

-- Wipe out the cup holders: If I’m being honest, our car seat cup holders get pretty gross.
-Whether it’s a spilled drink or the crushed up remains of a pine cone, it builds up.
-You can use the same washcloth from above.
+- Wipe out the cup holders: Car seat cup holders get pretty gross.
+Whether it’s a spilled drink or the crushed-up remains of a pine cone, it builds up.

 - Wipe down the harness and buckles: This is important to prevent anything from sticking inside the buckle.
-This can be done simply with a damp washcloth, no soap needed.
+You can wipe it with a damp washcloth.

-- Let it dry completely: Before putting the seat pads back on, let the seat dry completely to prevent any mold or other wear and tear.
+- Let it dry completely: Before putting the seat pads back on, dry the seat thoroughly to prevent any mold or other wear and tear.
 You can dry it with a towel or let it air dry.
 We usually do a quick dry-off with a towel and then leave it to air dry until the pad is done.

-Letting your car seat padding lay in the sunlight not only helps it dry, but also helps to eliminate stubborn smells.
+Letting your car seat padding lay in the sunlight helps it dry quickly and helps to eliminate stubborn smells.

 Editor's Note:Kristen Gardiner, CPST